rustc_parse::parser::diagnostics

 Parses a source module as a crate.
 This is the main entry point for the parser.

-fn parse_item_mod( &mut self, attrs: &mut AttrVec ) -> PResult<'a, (Ident, ItemKind)>
+fn parse_item_mod( &mut self, attrs: &mut AttrVec, ) -> PResult<'a, (Ident, ItemKind)>

 Parses a mod <foo> { ... } or mod <foo>; item.

-pub fn parse_mod( &mut self, term: &TokenKind ) -> PResult<'a, (AttrVec, ThinVec<P<Item>>, ModSpans)>
+pub fn parse_mod( &mut self, term: &TokenKind, ) -> PResult<'a, (AttrVec, ThinVec<P<Item>>, ModSpans)>

 Parses the contents of a module (inner attributes followed by module items).
+We exit once we hit term which can be either

-pub fn parse_item( &mut self, force_collect: ForceCollect ) -> PResult<'a, Option<P<Item>>>
+pub fn parse_item( &mut self, force_collect: ForceCollect, ) -> PResult<'a, Option<P<Item>>>

-fn parse_item_( &mut self, fn_parse_mode: FnParseMode, force_collect: ForceCollect ) -> PResult<'a, Option<Item>>
+fn parse_item_( &mut self, fn_parse_mode: FnParseMode, force_collect: ForceCollect, ) -> PResult<'a, Option<Item>>

-pub(super) fn parse_item_common( &mut self, attrs: AttrWrapper, mac_allowed: bool, attrs_allowed: bool, fn_parse_mode: FnParseMode, force_collect: ForceCollect ) -> PResult<'a, Option<Item>>
+pub(super) fn parse_item_common( &mut self, attrs: AttrWrapper, mac_allowed: bool, attrs_allowed: bool, fn_parse_mode: FnParseMode, force_collect: ForceCollect, ) -> PResult<'a, Option<Item>>

 fn error_on_unconsumed_default(&self, def: Defaultness, kind: &ItemKind)